halmd-org/halmd/doc/prerequisites.rst

 .. _Boost.Log: http://boost-log.sourceforge.net/
 .. _formal review of Boost.Log: http://lists.boost.org/boost-announce/2010/03/0256.php

-We will build Boost and Boost.Log in a single step, therefore extract both source packages and copy the Boost.Log headers and library sources to the Boost source directory using ::
+We will build Boost and Boost.Log in a single step, therefore extract the Boost source package and copy the Boost.Log headers and library sources to the Boost source directory using ::

    cp -r boost-log/boost/log boost_1_46_0/boost/